ABOUT

 Leadership rarely fails because people do not care.
 It fails when the way decisions are made stops matching the way work actually gets done.

-The work is hands-on.
-Designing systems.
-Carrying them through execution.
-Staying in it until the organisation can run them without me.
+The work is hands-on: designing systems, carrying them through execution, and staying in it until the organisation can run them without me.

 Based in Berlin.
 Working globally.